Bathroom Remodeling in Chester Springs, PA

 | Full Bath Remodel | $35,000 – $65,000 | Tub-to-shower conversion in either older or newer area |

-Borough bath projects typically land in higher tiers than equivalent township projects due to replumbing and structural work.
-The Primary Bath tier doesn’t carry a hard ceiling — a fully custom subdivision primary suite or a borough primary expansion regularly exceeds $90K.
+Older-home bath projects typically land in higher tiers than equivalent subdivision projects due to replumbing and structural work.
+The Primary Bath tier doesn’t carry a hard ceiling — a fully custom subdivision primary suite or an older-home primary expansion regularly exceeds $90K.

 Aging-in-place additions are common in Chester Springs baths — curbless showers, grab bars, comfort-height fixtures.
 Adds $3K–$8K at any tier.